bookofproofs/bookofproofs.github.io/_sources/history/19th-century/sitter.md

 * Another study which de Sitter undertook was to refine the data for the fundamental constants of astronomy.
 * Simon Newcomb had published values for these constants in 1895 and in a rather remarkable international agreement in Paris in 1896, it had been decided that the ephemerides of every country in the world should use Newcomb's values for these constants.
 * In 1915 de Sitter published his first paper on improving the values, this one being concerned almost entirely with the figure and composition of the earth.
+* We have, of course, the set of constants officially adopted in the national ephemerides ...
 * His second paper on the fundamental constants was published in 1927 and dealt with the constants associated with precession, nutation, solar parallax, lunar parallax and the mass of the moon.
 * At the time of his death, de Sitter had almost completed a new updating of these constants.
 * Many honours were given to de Sitter for his outstanding contributions.